This is the multi-page printable view of this section. Click here to print.

 MDR Client

-If the cause for activation is an incident escalation from the MDR Service SOC, the customer should activate the IR-retainer directly via a request in the associated incident ticket within the Samurai MDR application.
+If the cause for activation is an incident escalation from the MDR Service SOC, the customer should activate the IR-retainer directly via a request in the associated incident ticket within the Samurai MDR portal.

 The IR retainer may also be activated via a phone call to the Incident response on-call number which is provided during onboarding.
 The IR retainer can only be activated by an authorized list of individuals mandated by the client.
 This information is captured during the onboarding process but is naturally subject to change.
 Any changes to the authorization list must be communicated to the NTT IR team.